‘Practice becomes firmly grounded when well attended to

 I always work in an inclusive way with a broad spectrum of students with mixed abilities, ailments, age and backgrounds.
-Some students had never practiced hatha yoga before attending my classes.
-Others have enjoyed the benefits of regular yoga practice for many years.
+Some students had never practised hatha yoga before attending my classes.
+Others have enjoyed the benefits of a regular yoga practice for many years.
 So my classes are staged so you can participate in a way that is kindly challenging and appropriate for you.

 What to expect from the class